-- Plant Aliens: Phil is a (dead ringer for a) sunflower.
+- Plant Aliens: Phillogenus esk Piemondum (Phil for short) is a dead ringer for a sunflower.

 - Sarcastic Confession: By accident.
 "Aliens ate my homework" was the honest truth, but as Madame Pong pointed out, it was such a bizarre explanation that nobody could be expected to take it seriously.

-- Screw the Rules, I Have Money!: At one point, Arnie the school bully tries to have his dad sue Rod's mother, because Rod (with a little alien help) ducked his fist and he broke it against the school's wall.
+- Screw the Rules, I Have Money!: At one point in book 1, school bully Arnie Markle tries to have his dad sue Rod's mother, because Rod (with a little alien help) ducked Arnie's fist and he broke it against the school's wall.
 While there's no way that it would hold up in court, Rod's mother mentions that she can't afford the trouble.

 - Steven Ulysses Perhero: BKR's alias on Earth is Billy Becker.